A Christmas Message 2011

 In hindsight, Shakespeare’s Polonius in Hamlet had sage advice, “Neither a borrower nor a lender be.”
 If we had lived within our means, the US might not have 1000 or so military bases circling the globe, and the second largest item in the US budget wouldn't be our national debt payment, but we’d have a healthier ledger sheet, and a stronger financial future for our children and grandchildren.
 Instead, we’ve gambled our national inheritance in the world's largest casino, Wall Street, literally losing our houses to “the House.”
 [See the Feature article, Our Corrupted Compass].

 In all, the aggregate debt of the “wealthy” nations of the world is on the order of $200 trillion and counting.
 This is about three and a half times the world’s GDP, which is the same debt ratio of the US’s debt as a percentage of GDP.
 Cumulatively speaking, this is the largest amount of debt in the history of the world.
-And the US is the world's biggest debtor nation.
-[The US national debt doubled from 2009 to 2016 to $19 trillion plus].
+And the US is the world's biggest debtor nation by far.
+[The US national debt doubled from 2009 to 2016 and is now $21 trillion plus; US Debt Tracker Or Speedometer?].
 More than a few first world countries are close to the point that the interest payments on their debt will overwhelm their nation’s revenues.
 Some governments are only holding back this mudslide of financial collapse by having favorable interest rates … for now.
+[Ed. note: The low interest rates have not helped improve the economy as of 2018.
+See video: Low Interest Rates Not Helping].

 To put $200 trillion in debt into some sort of perspective, if you counted from one to a trillion every second of every day of every year, it would take you nearly 32,000 years.
 Now multiply that times 200, about 6.5 million years, and you get some kind of an idea how deep the hole is.
 The 99% are on the hook for a lot of bucks.